Zym0tic/Zym0tic/README.md

   <hr>

 - 🔭 I’m currently working on building e commerce and interactive websites for clients
-- 🌱 I’m currently learning React, Shopify, and Tailwind CSS
+- 🌱 I’m currently learning React, Shopify, PostgreSQL, and Tailwind CSS
 - 👯 I’m looking to collaborate on fun projects.
 Feel free to hit me up!
 - ⚡ Fun fact: I am a Musicain and Animal lover!